-Created by Ben Fry, The Preservation of Favoured Traces is a processing application and a infographic of changes made to Darwin's On the Origin of Species by the man himself over the course of 13 years separating first and last edition.
+Ben Fry, The Preservation of Favoured Traces is a processing application and a infographic of changes made to Darwin's by the man himself over the course of 13 years separating first and last edition.
 The first English edition was approximately 150,000 words and the sixth is a much larger 190,000 words.
-For example the last, 6th edition included a chapter completely rewritten and others show not only visible changes to the text but also demonstrate shifts in ideas.
+For example the last, 6th edition included a chapter completely rewritten and others show not only visible changes to the text but also demonstrate On the Origin of Species shifts in ideas.

 Archive: More than 3,500 project profiles, scores of essays, interviews and reviews.
 Publish: Post your projects, events, announcements.
 No Ads: No advertisements, miners, banners.
 Education: Tutorials (beginners and advanced) with code examples, downloads.
 Jobs Archive: Find employers who have recruited here in the past (over 800 jobs).
 Discounts: Special offers and giveaways (events, books and media).